leangjia/blender_docs/trunk/blender_docs/manual/render/workbench/sampling.rst

 Multisample
    The scene will be rendered multiple times with a slight offset.
    The anti-aliasing will be gathered from the multiple renders.
-   The number of samples are predefine so it uses the best distribution of the samples.
+   The number of samples are predefined so it uses the best distribution of the samples.

    5, 8, 11, 16, 32